English

 Good camera placement and understanding of the following section are key for accurate detections for Single Space Parking.

 The main challenge in planning a camera installation is to avoid potential occlusions by other cars.
-We advise using the Axis lens calculator or generic lens calculator and testing your parking setup for the following conditions:
+We advise using the or and testing your parking setup for the following conditions:

 • put a car on one of the parking spaces